Xilinx/dfx-mgr/README.md

        <dtbo> is the absolute path for device tree overlay file

-       <region> is the Full or Partial reconfiguration region of FPGA
+       <region> is the Full or Partial reconfiguration region of FPGA (max 8 characters)
 ```